 Why is it a must-try?

 The Manhattan was founded in Manhattan, as you might expect!
-Around 1880, the Manhattan Club in New York City is said to have introduced the classic cocktail.
+Around 1880, the Manhattan Club in New York City is also have the classic cocktail.
 Nobody knows for sure who or where this cocktail was conceived.
-Despite its enigmatic origins, it was most likely created in the 1880s as a blend of rye whiskey, sweet vermouth, and aromatic bitters.
+Despite its enigmatic origins, it was most likely in the 1880s as a blend of rye whiskey, sweet vermouth, and aromatic bitters.
 While many bartenders today use bourbon instead of rye, nothing compares to the original.

 Mojito